k910723/MultiMAE_FAS/README.md

 - `test.py`: Perform inference per **model_save_epoch** or **model_save_step**.
 - `balanceloader.py`: Dataloader for training.
 - `intradataloader.py`: Dataloader for testing.
 - `multimae/multimae.py`: MultiMAE and MultiViT are defined here.
+The random masking strategy is defined in the forward method.
 - `multimae/multimae_utils.py`: ViT block is defined here as class `Block`.
 The forward method is modified to freeze all parameters except MDA adapter and output adapter.
 - `multimae/modality_disentangle_adapters.py`: Implement the MDA adapter here.
-- `multimae/input_adapters.py`: Perform random masking and Image->Tokens here.
+- `multimae/input_adapters.py`: Perform Image->Tokens here.
 Use `PatchedInputAdapter` for RGB, Depth, and IR.
 - `multimae/output_adapters.py`: Use `LinearOutputAdapter` to utilize class token for classification.

 One can run the following command to train the model: